 TXDOT SAYS: “All alternatives [of the construction project] would cause disproportionate high and adverse impacts to minority or low-income populations. . . . no reasonable alternatives would avoid adverse impacts or have substantially less overall adverse impacts than other alternatives.”

-TXDOT will destroy residences (both single and multifamily) in the Near Town Neighborhoods, resulting in a considerable loss of affordable housing and low rent residences.
-Some of the residents' families being displaced have lived in the Near Town Neighborhoods for generations.
-Due to gentrification and the tremendous increase in the cost of near town property, these displaced residents - many of whom are low income - will have no place to go except out - way out - to places where there are no services available for low income folks.
+TXDOT will destroy residences (both single and multifamily) in the inner city neighborhoods, resulting in a considerable loss of affordable housing and low rent residences.
+Some of the residents' families being displaced have lived in these neighborhoods for generations.
+Due to gentrification and the tremendous increase in the cost of inner city property, these displaced residents - many of whom are low income - will have no place to go except out - way out - to places where there is no mass transit and are no services available for low income folks.

 There will be a significant loss of tax revenue and business income from the I-45 expansion.

 More lanes mean more vehicles - cars, semis, trucks, etc - mean MORE NOISE POLLUTION.

 Studies have shown that the more lanes a freeway has, the more congestion and the more accidents result.

 Moreover, kids and pedestrians will be at risk of death crossing more lanes

 More lanes mean more vehicles - cars, semis, trucks, etc - mean MORE AIR POLLUTION.

 This flooding potential will be exacerbated by development in the woods and prairies to the north of Houston, which development will result from TXDOT's I-45 expansion plans.

 The easier (albeit only in the short term) for those in The Woodlands and north to drive downtown, the more people will relocate there and the more development will ensue.
 This will eliminate precious land to soak up rain water.